davidwilliam/ga_engine/CLIFFORD_FHE_VERSIONS.md

 }
 ```

-Used for rapid development/testing. **Not secure** - for testing only!
+Used for rapid development/testing.
+Not suitable for production use.

----

 ## Future Work